dalen/puppet-puppetdbquery/README.md

 ========================

 This module contains query functions for PuppetDB for use from Puppet.
-They require the json and rest-client ruby gems and the puppetdb-terminus.
+They require the json ruby gem and the puppetdb-terminus.

 Only queries over HTTPS are supported atm.